Sears: Expansion

+1970s pinnacle

 Sears reached its pinnacle in the 1970s.
 In 1974, Sears completed the 110-story Sears Tower in Chicago, which became the world's tallest building, a title it took from the former Twin Towers in New York.
 Upon moving out of Chicago, Sears sold the Sears Tower in 1988.
 In the sale contract of the tower, Sears retained its naming rights to the building until 2003, but the Sears Tower retained the name until early 2009, when London-based insurer Willis Group Holdings, Ltd. was given the building's naming rights to encourage them to occupy the building.
 Sears moved to the new Prairie Stone Business Park in Hoffman Estates, Illinois, between 1993 and 1995.
-The Sears Centre is a 10,001-seat multi-purpose arena located in Hoffman Estates adjacent to the Prairie Stone campus.
+The Sears Centre Arena (renamed to Now Arena in 2020) is a 10,001-seat multi-purpose arena located in Hoffman Estates adjacent to the former Prairie Stone campus.

+Video games

+Sears formed a stable OEM relationship with Atari, Inc., being responsible for distributing home versions of Pong in 1975 and eventually the Atari Video Computer System under their Tele-Games brand, where the company published games under different titles.
+Sears released several models of the VCS as the Sears Video Arcade series starting in 1977, with the final Sears-specific model, the Video Arcade II, releasing during the fall of 1982.
+Three games developed by Atari were exclusively released by Sears: Steeplechase, Stellar Track, and Submarine Commander.

 Mail order

 The Sears catalog became known in the industry as "the Consumers' Bible".
-The company sold to foreign customers, such as after the American occupation of Greenland in World War II, Philippines, among others, when locals ordered from catalogs left by soldiers.
+The company began selling to foreign customers after the American occupation of Greenland in World War II and the Philippines, among others, when locals ordered from catalogs left by soldiers.
 Novelists and story writers often portrayed the importance of the catalog in the emotional lives of rural folk.
 The catalog also entered the language, particularly of rural dwellers, as a euphemism for toilet paper, as its pages could be torn out and used as such.
-In addition, for many rural African-Americans, especially in areas dominated by Jim Crow racial segregation, the Sears catalog was a vital retail alternative to local white-population-dominated stores, bypassing the stores' frequent intention to deny them fair access to their merchandise.
+In addition, for many rural African-Americans, especially in areas dominated by Jim Crow racial segregation, the Sears catalog was a vital alternative to white-owned stores, bypassing the stores' frequent intention to deny them fair access to merchandise.

 However, as the nation urbanized, Sears's catalog business faced competition from city department stores.
-Rural America's population was slow-growing and possessed far less spending power than urban America.
+Rural North America's population was slow-growing and possessed far less spending power than urban North America.